 For those who don’t have my book Heaven (and as a reminder for those who do), I’m including immediately below the brief section on the millennium.
-I’m following that with a much larger article by Michael Morrison.
+I’m following that with a link to a much larger article by Michael Morrison.
 I find his treatment to be fair and thoughtful, and I agree with his recommendation of books for those desiring to further study this issue.
 I also agree with his conclusion about the importance of not making the millennium the center of our theology, and not allowing it to distract from the biblical emphasis on the New Earth.

 The Question of the Millennium

 Many have reduced the coming reign of Christ on Earth to a thousand year millennial kingdom on the old Earth.
 As a consequence, they have failed to understand the biblical promise of an eternal reign on the New Earth.
 Because of this, it’s necessary for us to take a closer look at the Millennium, which has been the subject of considerable debate throughout church history.